nikolaushuber/ocaml_inets/README.md

 # Interaction Nets in OCaml

 Interaction nets are a visual programming language built upon graph rewriting.
 This project holds the code for example nets encoded in the OCaml programming language.
+You can find the encoded examples in the `/examples` folder.

 ## Publication

 This repository is a companion to the following paper:

+An Encoding of Interaction Nets in OCaml,
+Nikolaus Huber & Wang Yi
+(under revision)

 ## Getting started